Policies and guidelines in school.

 If your child attends our nursery you must still apply for a place in the same way as all other parents.

 All complaints about bullying are treated seriously and are acted upon as outlined in this document.
 Children have the right to feel safe and secure.
 They need to know how they can get help if they don't.

 Asthma can be dangerous so it's important we know if your child has this condition.
 This policy lets you know what we do in school.

 Attendance is really important and this policy tells you why.
 It tells you what to do if your child is not in school, how to ask for time off in term time, the law about allowing absence in term time and what may happen if your child's attendance is low.

 Good behaviour is vital to good learning.
 Here we say what we do to celebrate children's good behaviour and what may happen if they make the wrong choice.

 We organize lots of trips out of school and visitors into school.
-All of them are supported by contributions from the 'Friends of Hindley All Saints' charity and pupil premium funding so that parents don't have to struggle to find the full cost.
+All of them are supported by contributions from school funds and pupil premium funding so that parents don't have to struggle to find the full cost.
 This policy tells you what may happen if parents choose not to make a contribution and what happens if school property gets broken or lost.